 Pardubice is an important university city and the capital of a region renowned for its gingerbread and the world-famous international steeplechase race, Velká Pardubická.

-It is located in East Bohemia about 1.5 hours drive from the capital city of Prague.
-The historical center of the city was declared as an urban conservation area with a dominant „green gate“.
-On the front of the building there is a relief designed by Mikoláš Aleš.
-It depicts the coat of arms of the lords of Pardubice.
+It is located in East Bohemia about 90 minutes‘ drive from the capital city of Prague.
+The historical center of the city is a dedicated conservation area with its landmark ‚Green Gate‘ On the front of this building is a fine design by Mikoláš Aleš depicting the coat of arms of the lords of Pardubice.

-What to visit:
+What to visit

-His first flight, which was over a distance of two kilometers, was on April 16, 1910, a mere seven years after the first flight conducted by Wilbur and Orville.
+Kašpar’s first flight, over a distance of two kilometers, was on 16 April 1910, a mere seven years after the first flight conducted by Wilbur and Orville.
 This day is regarded as the birthday of Czech aeronautics.
-On May 13, 1911, he carried out his historic flight from Pardubice to Prague.
+On 13 May 1911, he carried out his historic flight from Pardubice to Prague.

 Don’t hesitate to contact us, arrange for a private car and driver to explore more stories about Pardubice and its delicious gingerbread tradition.